Quant1766/Online_Bank/README.md

 ### Transactions
 To make a new transaction you must first send JSON data to route: ```/api/transactions``` with transactionType ```authorization``` to reserve funds from the cardholders account.
+Both **authorization and presentment transactions must have the same transactionID**.
+TransactionID and transactionType construct together an unique constraint.
 SenderID and ReceiverID must exist at the database!
 Second transaction type to the same route must be ```presentment```.
 This actually deducts the funds from the account.
 **Notice that minimum transaction amount is 1 €.**